 How to Pick a Ripe Pineapple

-HOW TO CHOOSE A PINEAPPLE
+HOW TO FIND A RIPE PINEAPPLE

-If you’re curious about how to pick a pineapple, there are three basic ways to do it: The Sniff Test, The Squeeze Test and The Frond Test.
+If you’re curious about how to pick a pineapple, there are three basic ways to do it: The Sniff Test, The Squeeze Test, and The Frond Test.

-WHAT TO DO IF YOU CAN’T FIND A RIPE PINEAPPLE
+WHAT TO DO IF YOU CAN’T FIND A RIPE PINEAPPLE?

-To make the most of your ripe pineapple, check out our library of recipes.
-From pineapple teriyaki sliders to pineapple and chipotle pork tacos, we’ve got something to make your pineapple the star of the show.
+To make the most of your ripe pineapple, check out our library of recipes, from pineapple teriyaki sliders to pineapple and chipotle pork tacos, we’ve got something to make your pineapple the star of the show.